LIVE | Tennessee House votes to expel the first of 3 Democratic members over gun protest

 House protest followed Nashville school shooting

-The expulsion vote is taking place one week after Reps.
-Johnson of Knoxville, Jones of Nashville and Pearson of Memphis used a megaphone to lead chants of demonstrators in the House gallery.
+The expulsion vote took place one week after Reps.
+Johnson, Jones and Pearson used a megaphone to lead chants of demonstrators in the House gallery.

 Days earlier, a 28-year-old assailant shot and killed six people at an elementary school in Nashville, prompting crowds of students and parents to visit the legislature, urging new controls.